Difference Between Margin vs Markup

 Both Margins vs Markup are popular choices in the market; let us discuss some of the Margin vs Markup’s major Difference.

 - Margin refers to the profit earned on sales.
-The margin is calculated as the difference between sales and cost of production.
+The margin is calculated as the difference between sales and the cost of production.
 This is the gross profit margin for that particular transaction and is expressed as a percentage of the selling price.
 On the other hand, the markup refers to the amount added to the cost price to cover the expenses and profit.
-It is mainly the difference between the cost price and selling price.
+It is mainly the difference between the cost price and the selling price.

 - Gross margin is when you know both the selling price and the cost price and calculate the exact amount of profit.